MrFanee/ScanQRcode_in/README.md

-here explains about flow and modal QRcode ->
+Here explains about flow and modal QRcode ->